-City were vulnerable to the dangers in ingesting and using a substance that was not subject to basic rules of safety for ingestible substances. . . .
+Here, City of Los Angeles Ordinance No. 185, 343, section 1 provides, "Without comprehensive (cannabis) regulations, consumers in the City were vulnerable to the dangers in ingesting and using a substance that was not subject to basic rules of safety for ingestible substances. . . .
 Further, unregulated cannabis businesses remain a source of danger for unsuspecting neighbors when fires or other catastrophes were intended to be an integral part of a comprehensive regulatory scheme involving cannabis establishments in the City."
-(L.A.
-Ord.
-No. 185,343, § 1. [emphasis added]; see also People v.
+(Emphasis added; see also (People v.
 Gonzalez, supra, 53 Cal.App.5th Supp. at p.
-12 [same upholding LAMC § 104.15's strict liability provision as against constitutional vagueness challenges.].)
+12 [same upholding LAMC 104.15 strict liability provision as against constitutional vagueness challenges.].)

-Cities regularly rely on their police power to ensure the health and safety of their residents through the adoption and enforcement of housing and building codes.
+Cities regularly rely on their police power to ensure the health and safety of their residents through housing and building codes.
 Among other things, localities enforce against housing conditions like hazardous electrical wiring or plumbing, inadequate heat, or lack of fire extinguishers and smoke detectors.
 (See, e.g. City and County of San Francisco v.
-Sainez (2000) 77 Cal.
+Sainez (2000) 77 Cal.App.4th 1302, 1306 [enumerating the many violations of state and local building and housing codes that resulted in an enforcement action].)
+By seeking civil and criminal penalties for violations of housing and building codes, cities protect vulnerable tenants from abusive, profit-driven landlords, and encourage compliance with the building codes.
+(Sainez, 77 Cal.
 App.
-4th 1302, 1306 [enumerating the many violations of state and local building and housing codes that resulted in an enforcement action].)
-By seeking civil and criminal penalties for violations of housing and building codes, cities protect vulnerable tenants from abusive, profit-driven landlords, and encourage compliance with the building codes.
-(Sainez, supra, 77 Cal.App.4th at p.
-1315.)
-Such criminal penalties not only serve the purpose of curtailing the culpable conduct of violators, but also provide cities with funding to continue to enforce the housing and building codes.
-(Sainez, supra, 77 Cal.App.4th at p.
-1315 [noting that the penalty "of course, is paid to the City's treasury and in part funds code enforcement efforts"].)
+4th at 1315.)
+In Sainez, a long term, sixty-five-year-old tenant and her husband suffered continuous bouts of illness from an unheated apartment, a condition that went unabated despite the tenants repeated complaints.
+(Sainez, 77 Cal.
+App.
+4th at 1316.)
+Such criminal penalties not only serve the purpose of curtailing the culpable conduct, but also provide cities with funding to continue to enforce the housing and building codes.
+(Sainez, 77 Cal.
+App.
+4th at 1315 [noting that the penalty "of course, is paid to the City's treasury and in part funds code enforcement efforts"].)

-E. Cities and Counties Must be Able to Enforce Their Police Power Authority as Against Cannabis Facilities in Violation of Their Municipal Code Regulations
+E. Cities And Counties Must Be Able To Enforce Their Police Power Authority As Against Cannabis Facilities In Violation Of Municipal Code Regulations